PRACTICAL ADVICE ON INFECTION CONTROL

 Search 'G101' on Amazon UK and you will find there are cheaper versions of the product than the one we used.

-This product is slightly corrosive though, so wear gloves and a face mask or cover your nose and mouth whilst spraying it in a fine mist.
+I would describe this product as a slightly corrosive detergent, so wear gloves and a face mask or cover your nose and mouth whilst spraying it in a fine mist.

 MILTON STERILISING SOLUTION